erickos/Date-Change-Cipher/README.md

 ## Description

 A simple message cipher using date cipher.
-Builded in C lang on a Linux distibution.
+Builded in C lang on a Linux Debian distibution.

 ## Compiling